phuongtiger/phuongtiger/README.md

 - 🔭 I’m currently study in FPT University
 - 🌱 I’m currently learning to become Software Engineer
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on social media
 - 🤔 I’m looking for help with people around the world
 - 💬 Ask me about coding if you find me on social media
 - 📫 How to reach me: